flyway/flywaydb.org/documentation/tutorials/check.md

 ## Configuration

 As well as the usual config parameters (`flyway.url`, `flyway.user`, `flyway.password`, `flyway.licenseKey`...), we also need to configure properties specific to the `check` command (see [the documentation](/documentation/command/check) for more details).
-In this case, we only need to configure `flyway.check.tempUrl` as the other properties all have suitable default values.
+In this case, we only need to configure `flyway.check.tempUrl` and `flyway.check.reportFilename` as the other properties all have suitable default values.

 Our `flyway.conf` file (found in the `conf` folder), should contain the following values: